 Christ is Risen!

-Congratulations with the Great and Joyful Feast of the Bright Resurrection of Christ!
+I congratulate you with the Great and joyful Feast of the Bright Resurrection of Christ!